xonq/tutorials/assembly.md

 <br />

 ### 1. Trimming Illumina paired-end reads
 Find the adapter relevant to your sequence data - these are located in the trimmomatic software folder; on OSC this is the same directory as the argument following `ILLUMINACLIP` in the command below.
-Once ready, edit the following job submission command with your information:
+Once ready, edit the following job submission command with your information - remember to pipe the output somewhere useful and informative, like the `trimmomatic` folder we created above:
 ```
 echo -e 'cd </OUTPUT/FOLDER> && java -jar /fs/project/PAS1046/software/Trimmomatic-0.36/trimmomatic-0.36.jar \
 PE -phred33 </PATH/TO/READ_1> </PATH/TO/READ_2> <OUTPUT_NAME_fpaired.fq.gz> <OUTPUT_NAME_funpaired.fq.gz> \